friends-of-tutorials/xen-software-raid/README.md

 unused devices: <none>
 ```

 Wait until the synchronization is complete.
 This may take a few hours.
-Continue only then.
+Continue afterwards.

 #### 1.2.29 Make metadata readable and the lvmetad.socket available